Oxford Academy (California)

-Oxford Academy, sometimes stylized as OA, is a public school in Cypress, California serving grades 7–12 as part of the Anaheim Union High School District.
+Oxford Academy, commonly stylized as OA, is a public school in Cypress, California serving grades 7–12 as part of the Anaheim Union High School District.

-As of 2022, the school was ranked #3 for the best high schools in California by U.S. News & World Report, as well as #19 for the best U.S. high schools.
+As of 2025, the school was ranked #2 for the best high schools in California by U.S. News & World Report, as well as #22 for the best U.S. high schools.

 History

 Built in 1960 on the corner of Orange Ave and Grindlay St in Cypress, Oxford Academy's campus originally served as the location of the Anaheim Union High School District's new middle school.
 Oxford Junior High School was established in 1965, but closed soon after in 1980 due to declining enrollment.
 Afterwards, the campus hosted various different institutions for brief periods of time, including a satellite campus for Barclay College as well as the Cypress Cultural Arts Center.
 Finally, in response to district-wide school overcrowding, administrators reopened the site as Oxford Academy, a magnet school serving AUHSD students, in the fall of 1998.
 Although some administrators and teachers expressed concern that the new school would poach the best students from schools around the district, they decided ultimately that the competition would be beneficial, not only for those high-achieving students at Oxford but also for other schools aiming to keep pace.

+Ever since its inception in 1998, the school has undergone a number of modernization efforts to renovate old facilities and add new buildings to accommodate the larger student body.
+The first major expansion came in 2006 when the gymnasium and English buildings were built, the tennis and basketball courts were upgraded, and the old outdoor amphitheater was removed.
+In 2018, the school added extra security, including a perimeter gate preventing public visitors from entering freely for the first time since the campus was built.
+Oxford opened a new building for STEAM education in 2020, providing brand new facilities for performing arts and engineering.